 7.2 percent is the share of the European population who claim that they never meet up with their friends or relatives, not even once a year.

 Unfortunately, social isolation is prevalent.
-This year a poll found that half a million people in the UK, over the age of 60, spend each day alone with no social interaction, and in two-thirds of European countries, over 1 in 10 persons aged 65 or over either have no friends or they never meet up with them.
-And it’s not only seniors who are at risk; social isolation can affect people of all ages who suffer from long-term illness, disability, economic struggles, or depression.
+In 2017, a poll found that half a million people in the UK over the age of 60 spend each day alone with no social interaction, and in two-thirds of European countries, over 1 in 10 persons aged 65 or over either has no friends, or they never meet up with them.
+And it is not just seniors who are at risk; Social isolation can affect people of all ages who suffer from long-term illness, disability, economic struggles, or depression.

 Loneliness and social isolation is a public health issue that can affect people of all ages.
 It can be hard to measure how many people suffer.
 Some are concerned that there is a stigma attached to loneliness, for example.
 In 2006, 7.2 percent of Europeans were socially isolated – this is the share of the population who said that they never meet up with friends or relatives, not even once a year.
 This figure is regarded as an extreme degree of isolation.

-Older people are particularly vulnerable due to the loss of friends and family, mobility, poor health, or income.
+Seniors are particularly vulnerable due to the loss of friends and family, mobility, poor health, or income.
 Living alone can also lead to loneliness.
-According to EU statistics on income and living conditions, 13.4 percent of households within the EU-28 in 2013 were composed of a single person aged 65 or over.
-In addition, a recent survey found that almost three-quarters of older people in the UK are lonely.
-Additionally, a 2017 poll by Age UK found that half a million people over the age of 60 usually spend each day alone, with no social interaction, while half a million more do not typically see or speak to anyone for six days a week.
+According to EU statistics on income and living conditions, 13.4 percent of households within the EU-28 in 2013 was composed of a single person aged 65 or over.
+Also, a recent survey found that almost three-quarters of older people in the UK are lonely.

 Young people are also lonely